MasnyPen/Dripcord/README.md

 ## ⚙️ Commands

-Easily register slash commands using the built-in handler:
+Easily register slash commands (and context menu commands) using the built-in handler:

 ```ts
 import { SlashCommandBuilder } from "discord.js";